maeklong/maeklong.github.io/Juniper/JNCDA.md

 + The type of devices is important.
 + **Feedback : When determining the size and scope of a new network design you should consider the number of users and the type of devices that will be accessing the network.**

+### Capacity Planning
++ The application behavior is important.
++ The network management platform is not important.
++ **Feedback : When determining network capacity the application behavior is important.
+The network management platform is not important when determining network capacity.**

 ### capacity and scaling of systems for a campus switching design
 + The average number of wireless devices that will be connecting to the network.
 + The average bandwidth usage of users.